-Women should tell us if they are pregnant, if they think they may be pregnant or if they are breastfeeding.
+Women should tell us if they are pregnant, if they think they may be pregnant or if they are breast-feeding.
 Women between the ages of 12 and 60 will be asked to sign a form on the day of their test to confirm they are not pregnant.
-If there is any doubt then, by law, we have to perform a pregnancy test before we can do your test.
+If there is any doubt, then by law we have to perform a pregnancy test before we can do the test.